i74578/simplified-aau-report/src/main.typ

         [*Abstract:*\ #box(width: 100%, stroke: .5pt, inset: 4pt, en.abstract)]
       },

-      grid.cell(
+      //grid.cell(
-        colspan: 2,
+      //  colspan: 2,
-        text(size: 10pt)[
+      //  text(size: 10pt)[
-          _The content of this report is freely available, but publication (with reference) may only be pursued due to agreement with the author._
+      //    _The content of this report is freely available, but publication (with reference) may only be pursued due to agreement with the author._
-        ],
+      //  ],
-      ),
+      //),
     ),
   )
 }